-- / Direct project team activities to achieve strategic goals and objectives - / Assign work tasks and deadlines to key project team personnel - / Provide open communication between WVDEP and the project team - / Coordinate project team meetings, reporting, and documentation - / Ensure that project schedule and budget compliance are met
+- / Direct project team activities to achieve strategic goals and objectives - / Assign work tasks and deadlines to key project team personnel

-- Encourage participation by stakeholders to avoid conflicts and prevent project interruptions - / Coordinate all investigation and/or predesign activities with the affected owners early in the project to avoid costly conflicts with current and future interests - / Ensure that all work is completed safely throughout all phases of engagement - Perform additional ancillary items as required by the contract
+- / Provide open communication between WVDEP and the project team - / Coordinate project team meetings, reporting, and documentation - / Ensure that project schedule and budget compliance are met - / Encourage participation by stakeholders to avoid conflicts and prevent project interruptions - / Coordinate all investigation and/or pre-design activities with the affected owners early in the project to avoid costly conflicts with current and future interests - / Ensure that all work is completed safely throughout all phases of engagement - Perform additional ancillary items as required by the contract projects begin with a solid foundation built on pre-coordination and a project kick-off meeting to align on the project scope and details with all the key parties and individuals involved.
+Our project framing approach is detailed below.

 This technical approach serves as a standard outline for the approach that RESPEC would use to guide our response to all design projects.
-RESPEC recognizes that successful projects begin with a solid foundation built on precoordination and a project kick-off meeting to align on the project scope and details with all the key parties and individuals involved.
-Our project framing approach is detailed below.
+RESPEC recognizes that successful